ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Key best practices in secret management include:

-- Regularly updating and rotating secrets to minimize the risks of old or compromised credentials being exploited.
+- Regularly updating and rotating secrets to minimise the risks of old or compromised credentials being exploited.
 - Consider systems and processes that support short-lived or dynamic Just-In-Time secrets.
 - Enforcing strong encryption protocols for storing and transmitting secrets, ensuring they are protected both at rest and in transit.